StraylightSky/coding-exercise-bot/README.md

 Rick and Morty is one of my favorite shows, so I figured a Mr. Meeseeks bot would be fun to work on.
 It's a very naive chat bot, but I plan to come back to make him a little more robust with the way he responds with what he 'hears'.

 My next goal is to do something with Messenger, then finally move on to creating a bot via API.ai.

+## **28 January 2017**

+Decided to go the route of building out a front end with React today.
+Bot will most likely be made with API.ai.

+The following goals may include some assumptions based on what I was able to skim through on the API.ai site.

+They may not be 100% accurate, but I want to have a set plan for myself first to make sure I stay on track.

+Goals for this implementation:
+1. Make chat bot through API.ai
+2. Allow input and produce output to React app
+3. Make mobile responsive